tina-joseph/Face-Mask-Detection-CNN/README.md

 pip install -r requirements.txt
 ```
 ### 2. Dataset
 Download the dataset from Kaggle using the Kaggle API key.
-Make sure to upload your Kaggle API key (kaggle.json) as mentioned in the notebook.
+Upload your Kaggle API key (kaggle.json) as mentioned in the notebook.

 ```bash